preetsanjam/Web_Development/JavaScript/notes.md

     - In JavaScript, **arrays** are a special type of object.
 The `typeof` operator returns "object" for arrays.
     - Arrays are resizable and can consist of a mix of different data types.
     - Arrays are zero-indexed.
     - The `length` property refers to the number of elements in an array.
 The value is an unsigned 32-bit integer and is always numerically greater than the highest index in that array.
+    - By default, the `sort()` method arranges or sorts elements after converting them into strings.
 - **Object:**
     - An object is a standalone property, with properties and type.
     - It  can be created in three ways: